ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page2.md

 {{% notice What AI model size should you select %}}
 Most models are trained in FP32 or FP16 formats and are by default available to download at that size.
 To realize the benefits of lower memory footprint, select a pre-quantized version of your desired AI model, ideally in INT4 format.
 You can quantize models yourself through various tools, but the quickest and easiest way is to locate a pre-quantized version of the same model.

-KleidiAI supports matrix multiplication of models quantized to FP32, FP16, INT8, and INT4 - your ML framework provider will select the optimal KleidiAI micro-kernel to balance inference speed and accuracy for your use-case.
+KleidiAI supports matrix multiplication of models across FP32, FP16, INT8, and INT4 formats - your ML framework provider will select the optimal KleidiAI micro-kernel to balance inference speed and accuracy for your use-case.

 In short, it is highly recommended to select an INT4 pre-quantized model when inference speed is critical, and especially on smartphones / edge devices.
 {{% /notice %}}